flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/speedtape.md

 V~2~+10 provides better climb performance (before acceleration altitude and during noise abatement program departures).

 !!! info "Engine Loss V~2~ Speeds"
-    After takeoff **V~2~+10** is the targeted speed you should reach and maintain by the time you attain a height of 35 FT after takeoff until reaching the acceleration altitude.
+    After takeoff, **V~2~+10** is the targeted speed you should reach and maintain by the time you attain a height of 35 FT after takeoff until reaching the acceleration altitude.

     When an engine failure occurs (shortly before or after takeoff), V~2~ is the minimum allowable speed.
-Pilots should aim to meet the criteria below at point of engine loss:
+Pilots should aim to meet the criteria below at the point of engine loss:

-    - In a situation where engine is lost before reaching V~2~ the targeted speed is V~2~.
+    - In a situation where the engine is lost before reaching V~2~ the targeted speed is V~2~.
     - If the aircraft speed is higher than V~2~ then pilots should maintain the higher speed but not exceed V~2~+15.

 ---